Nancy J. Murray, Senior Vice President of Achieva and President, The Arc of Greater Pittsburgh

 She is a member of the steering committee of the Pittsburgh Local Area Task Force on Special Education (Intermediate Unit 2), and also a member of the Education Law Center’s Stakeholder Group on the Education of Immigrant and Refugee students.
 Karen devotes her free time to serving Pittsburgh’s Latino community as an educational advocate.

-Karen received her M.A. from Georgetown University and a B.A. from the University of Maryland and also holds a certificate from the Institute of Special Education Advocacy at William & Mary Law School.
+Karen received her B.A. from the Universit of Maryland, her M.A. from Georgetown University and also holds a certificate from the Institute of Special Education Advocacy at William & Mary Law School.

 She serves on the Westmoreland County Human Rights committee; Pennsylvania Governor's Advisory Committee for People with Disabilities and Westmoreland County Transition Council and the Local Task Force Westmoreland County Intermediate Unit # 7.
 Regina is also a peer supporter for Parent to Parent; a member of Westmoreland County Special Olympics and a trained surrogate parent for Westmoreland County Intermediate Unit #7 which provides trainings to local school districts.
 She also serves on the advisory council for St. Vincent College Bearcat B.E.S.T. transition program.
 Regina, along with son Nick, enjoy addressing first year students at the University of Pittsburgh Medical School through the Down Syndrome Center of Western Pennsylvania.